 An undergraduate degree in Psychology and Women’s Studies at University of Richmond, and then an M.Ed. in Adult Education paved the way for me to hone skills in instructional design/training, meeting facilitation, and process improvement, and my visual thinking talent was channeled through logo design and other graphic communication.
 However, a lifelong curiosity about interior design and the fine arts eventually led me to begin studying color in the built environment and from there I decided to pursue a B.S. degree in Interior Design with a minor in Studio Art from Meredith College (Raleigh, NC).
 While at Meredith I conducted a study entitled Beyond Hue: Affective Response to Value and Chroma, a work that explores how variations in value and chroma convey distinct impressions irrespective of hue.
 The study also explores how we conceptualize color and its influence on research and the practice of design.

 I enjoy teaching what I've learned!
-I presented a webinar entitled, "The Blind Spot in Architectural Color" as part of the Inter-Society Color Council's webinar series.
-I am presenting my study at the RUColor 2020 conference in December 2020 and also at the Color Impact 2021 conference in June 2021.
+I presented a webinar entitled, "The Blind Spot in Architectural Color" as part of the Inter-Society Color Council's webinar series, and have presented at RUColor 2020, Color Impact 2020, Color Impact 2021 and AIC2022 conferences (some of this work is accessible from the color research page).
 My plan is to eventually offer online courses to designers (stay tuned!).
-I also get to participate in interesting projects through the Inter-Society Color Council where I serve as member of the Board of Directors.
+In the meantime I continue to grow my understanding of color through participation in projects through the Inter-Society Color Council where I serve as member of the Board of Directors.

 Email_ firstname.lastname@example.org Tel_ 919-225-7797